• Skip to primary navigation

 • Butter - I always prefer to use unsalted butter so that I'm in control of the saltiness of my food, but if you only have salted butter, just use half the kosher salt called for in the recipe.

 • Buttermilk - I prefer full fat, whole milk buttermilk, but low fat is fine.
-If you don't have access to buttermilk you can add 1 tablespoon vinegar or fresh lemon juice to a measuring cup and then pour in whole milk to add up to amount needed for this recipe.
-I have not tried my strawberry biscuits with alternative milk, but if you do, let me know how it goes!
+If you don't have access to buttermilk you can use regular yogurt or regular milk in its place.
+I have not tried my strawberry biscuits with plant based milk, but if you do, let me know how it goes!

 • Kosher salt - When I say Kosher salt I am not talking about the table salt in the blue container with the umbrella toting little girl.
 Due to their crystal size and other factors, table salts actually taste much saltier than kosher salt.
 If you only have table salt, use half of the amount called for.

 • Strawberries - Sorry, but there is no substitute for fresh strawberries.
 Frozen strawberries are too wet, so it's fresh or nothing.
-If you don't have them, try making my regular Buttermilk Biscuits and put strawberries on your grocery list.
+If you don't have them, try making my classic Buttermilk Biscuits and put strawberries on your grocery list for next time.

 Biscuits vs Scones